 I currently have a pre-approval for a home loan and would like to get a better rate by improving my credit scores.
 I have credit cards and installment accounts.
 I must pay off the installment accounts as a stipulation of the loan before closing.
-Once I pay them off, will my credit score improve, and I can do a rapid re-score to get best rate?
+Once I pay them off, will my credit scores improve, and can I do a rapid rescore to get the best rate?
 Also, what percent of credit card usage is best for my credit score?

 Your lender may require you to pay off any past due debts or outstanding loan amounts before approving your mortgage loan application.